 "Version: " + getSdkVersion().

-Build and Test on device (iOS and Android)
+Build and Test on a Device (iOS and Android)

 ChatScene into the Scene list within the Build Settings dialog box.